King Solomon's Inkatha (1920's)

 1990 at a special conference in Ulundi the Inkatha Freedom Party (IFP) came

 into being.
-Dr. Mangosuthu Buthelezi was unanimously elected President of the
+Prince Mangosuthu Buthelezi was unanimously elected President of the

 The guiding philosophy of the

-IFP remained Ubuthu-botho.
+IFP remained Ubuntu-botho.
 The IFP's vision to solving the economic

 disenfranchisement of the majority of South Africans was that of a free market